 EU-spin campaign blows up in Azerbaijan's face

-A distinguished Australian scientist says he was duped into doing Azerbaijan propaganda in a PR fiasco that sheds light on shady spin tactics in Brussels.
+A distinguished Australian scientist says he was duped into doing Azerbaijan propaganda, in a PR fiasco that sheds light on shady spin tactics in Brussels.

 Professor Bill Laurance from James Cook University in Cairns told EUobserver that a London-based PR firm called BTP+Advisers tricked him into signing an inflammatory op-ed paid for by Azerbaijan's government.